PauloRutkoski/Cambio/README.md

-> ### This is an application that shows de daily exchange price of dollar, bitcoin and euro in brazilian real.
+> ### This is an application that shows the daily exchange price of dollar, bitcoin and euro in brazilian real.

 ### Motivation